Admission to Bible, Ministry and Mission is closed for the spring semester 2019.

 How do I register an application?

 Applications for our fall semester 2019 (which starts in mid-August) can be registered in our local admission system.
-The local application system for the spring semester 2019 opens on October 1st, 2018.
+The local application system for the fall semester 2019 opens on February 1st, 2019.

 When do I need to apply?

-Applicants who need to apply for a residence permit in order to attend the programme, must register their application for the Spring semester of 2019 within November 1st, 2018.
+Applicants from outside EU/EEA who need to apply for a residence permit to attend the programme, must register their application for the fall semester 2019 within March 1st, 2019.

 Applicants with EU/EEA citizenship or who already have a valid residence permit may apply for the programme until April 15th, 2018.
 Please remember to upload a copy of your permit when applying after March 1st.
 The permit must be valid for the semester for which you wish to apply.

 What kind of documentation do I need?

 All documentation is uploaded to your application.
 The general requirement for studying on a higher level in Norway is called Higher Education Entrance Qualification.
 The exact requirements vary from each country but is usually comprised of the applicant’s high school education, one or two years of university studies and sufficient proficiency in English.

 The requirements for your country can be found on the home page for the Norwegian Agency for Quality Assurance in Education (NOKUT).
 Applicants from countries where a high school diploma doesn’t cover the requirements for English proficiency must upload test results from an international English test, such as TOEFL, IELTS etc. English on Norwegian high school level will also meet the requirement.

 If you’re an EU/EEA citizen or have a valid residence permit and are applying between March 1st-April 15th, you must also upload documentation proving your citizenship or residence permit.